David Reuteler

 • In charge of source control (using Rational ClearCase) and build management for a mid-sized (40) UNIX development shop.
 Wrote software tools to automate builds, releases, and system administration processes.

 • In charge of a 4 month project transitioning the source control system to Rational ClearCase.
-This included designing and writing a fairly complex work-flow front-end to ClearCase in perl utilizing Sybase and SQL.
+This included designing and writing a work-flow front-end to ClearCase in perl utilizing Sybase.

 Apr 1998